 It concerns work such as installing, servicing, repair and maintenance, leakage control, decommissioning, and recovery.

-To work with F-gases, such as for cooling installations, in the Netherlands you will need a personal F-gases certificate (BRL 200 certificate).
-You can obtain the F-gases certificate if you pass the exam at a recognised institution:
+To work with F-gases or other refrigerants, such as for cooling installations, in the Netherlands you will need a personal certificate (A1, A2, B, C, D, or E).
+You can obtain a certificate if you pass the exam at a recognised institution:

 Company F-gases certificate